Easy Spinach Recipes For Healthy Variety

 - 2/3 cup shredded Swiss or Cheddar cheeses or half of each

-- 1, 10 oz package frozen chopped spinach thawed drained
+- 1, 10 oz package frozen chopped spinach, thawed and drained

 - 1 Tbsp lemon juice